-The Thesis Option.
+The Thesis Option

 In addition to the Clinical Case Presentation, students have the option of completing a master's thesis instead of an elective course.
 A thesis is a major scholastic exercise demonstrating the ability for critical thinking, expressing ideas in writing to a professional audience, and showing the ability to make an original contribution to the field.
 Such a project involves considerable time and effort in order to develop a quality product.
 The thesis, being optional for MFT students at CCSU, is not a graduation requirement.
 Students who are interested in research or writing or plan to pursue doctoral studies, are likely candidates for taking this option.
-Students who choose to do a thesis must formally apply to the School Graduate Studies with a proposal.
-A handbook on how to prepare a thesis and the procedures for pursuing the thesis option are available through the School of Graduate Studies, located on the first floor of Barnard Hall or can be downloaded from The Master's thesis: A handbook and writer's guide for graduate students
+Studentswho choose to do a thesis must formally apply to Graduate Studies with a proposal.
+A handbook on how to prepare a thesis and the procedures for pursuing the thesis option can be downloaded from Capstone Handbook (Plan A- Thesis)- Graduate Studies

 A thesis student must have a departmental faculty member serve as Thesis Advisor, and a second reader must be chosen prior to the undertaking of the thesis project.
-The thesis student works closely with his or her advisor in the design, implementation, and write-up of the thesis project.
+The thesis student works closely with their advisor in the design, implementation, and write-up of the thesis project.
 The role of the second reader is to provide secondary input and to provide an "outsider's" critique of the finished product.
-On the advisor's and second reader's recommendation, the final product is sent to the School of Graduate Studies for final approval.
+On the advisor's and second reader's recommendation, the final product is sent to Graduate Studies for final approval.

-Students who are considering doing a thesis must keep in mind that this undertaking is a major project and may take over a year to complete.
+Students who are considering doing a thesis must keep in mind that this undertaking is a major project and maytake over a year to complete.
 It is wise to begin a thesis project early in one's program and to choose a topic of strong interest.
 It is also wise to keep a project simple and manageable, since most thesis students have limited resources with which to do the project.
-Some student research grants may be available; check with the School of Graduate Studies or private sources to learn how to obtain grant funding for thesis projects.
+Some student research grants may be available (CCSU Graduate Scholarship -GSA Research; Faculty-Student Research Grant); check with Graduate Studies or private sources to learn how to obtain grant funding for thesis projects).
 Also, all projects involving the use of human subjects must be approved by the Human Subjects Committee of the University.
-Thesis students are encouraged to write up their projects for submission to professional journals for publication or for presentation at professional conferences.
+Thesis students are encouraged to write up their projects for submission to professional journals for publicationor for presentation at professional conferences.